We are specialists in personal injury law with a proven track record in securing compensation.

 If any part of these terms which seeks to limit or exclude liability (including provisions as to amount, or compliance or purported compliance with the Money Laundering Provisions) is found by a court to be void or ineffective on the grounds that it is unreasonable or does not accord with any professional obligation, or otherwise, the remaining; provisions shall continue to be effective.

 If during this transaction you need advice on investments (which may include advice on insurance products), we may have to refer you to someone who is authorised by the Financial Services Authority, as we are not so authorised.
 However, we are included on the register maintained by the Financial Services Authority so that we can, where this is closely linked to the legal work we are doing for you, provide certain limited services in relation to investments and carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by Solicitors Regulation Authority.
+This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
 The register can be accessed via the Financial Services Authority website at www.fsa.gov.uk/register.

 The firm is accredited by the Association of Personal Injury Lawyers (APIL).
 As a result of this and for other reasons we are or may become subject to periodic checks by outside assessors.
-This could mean that your file is selected for checking, in which case we may need your consent for inspection to occur.
+This could mean that your file is selected for checking, in which case we need your consent for inspection to occur.
 All inspections are, of course, conducted in confidence and on our premises.
 If you prefer to withhold consent, work on your file will not be affected in any way.
-Since very few of our clients do object to this we propose to assume that, unless you indicate otherwise, by accepting these terms of business you consent to such inspection and also that consent on this occasion will extend to all future matters which we conduct on your behalf.
 Please let us know if you would like us to exclude your file from this process.